shajactre/shajactre/README.md

 - 👋 Hi, I’m @shajactre
 - 👀 I’m interested in ...
 MUSIC & THE GREAT UNKNOWN
-- 🌱 I’m currently learning ...Python, Java, C++, JavaScript, HTML, CSS
+- 🌱 I’m currently learning ...Python, Java, C++
 - 💞️ I’m looking to collaborate on ...
 Anything!
 I love learning new things.
 - 📫 How to reach me ... any of my profile links will do!
 - 😄 Pronouns: ...She/Her